 Our classes are the lowest price in the entire area, but that doesn’t mean they are of lower quality.
 We are also very flexible.
 You can drop into most classes for only $15 (depending on what class it is) per person, per visit.
 The occasional Zoom class is fit for beginners and intermediate improvisers alike.
 It is $10 per class, paid in advance.
 Click on the links to specific events on our calendar page to find the payment links.
 After you pay, we will send you a link to the class.
 If we do get back to in-person classes, you must talk to us first to determine if you are a good fit for us and if we are a good fit for you.

-NOTE: We are not associated with the theater in any official capacity.
+NOTE: We are not associated with any theater in any official capacity.
 They are entirely separate entities.
-Crackpot Comedy is an independent group and class; we simply rent space and/or hold performances at the theater.
+Crackpot Comedy is an independent group and class; we simply rent space and/or hold performances at certain theaters.
 As such, we can’t answer any questions about the theater.

 Crackpot Comedy Improv Show